 Over-The-Top video is the biggest trend in professional content delivery.
 By the millions, people are ditching their cable subscriptions and moving to online content delivery.
-Twenty five percent of Americans won’t subscribe to cable by next year.
+Twenty-five percent of Americans won’t subscribe to a cable by next year.
 Broadcast TV is being ousted by online publishing and set-top boxes.
 Broadcasters are taking advantage of this trend by delivering their video content directly via OTT.

 OTT essentially means that the medium over which the content is being delivered (the internet) doesn’t determine the content.
 Users can access any content they want; the ISPs (Internet Service Providers) simply deliver it.

 In this essay, we’re going to examine options for monetizing over-the-top video.
 We’ll discuss video-on-demand vs. live streaming, advertising, subscriptions, and transactional payments.
 Then, we’ll cover some best practices to ensure that monetizing goes smoothly.